Harbour Master Certificate Programme

 There are 17 Units in the Harbour Master Certificate suite.
 Each sets out the requirements for the subject and gives examples of evidence of capability.
 Fourteen units are mandatory and each one should be completed by all candidates.
 Three units are optional and may be completed at the candidate’s discretion.

-Applications will be treated on a ‘first come, first served’ basis and a waiting list will be implemented in the event of over-subscription.
+Applications will be treated on a ‘first come, first served’ basis.